ExtendRealityLtd/VRTK/README.md

   notifies the teleporter that the destination is to be ignored so the user cannot teleport to that location.
 It also ensure the pointer colour is set to the miss colour.
-  * **Play Space Falling:** Checks if the player steps off an object into a part of their play area that is not on the object then they are automatically teleported down to the nearest floor.
+  * **Play Space Falling:** Checks if the user steps off an object into a part of their play area that is not on the object then they are automatically teleported down to the nearest floor.

-The `Play Space Falling` option also works in the opposite way that if the player's headset is above an object then the player is teleported automatically on top of that object, which is useful for simulating climbing stairs without needing to use the pointer beam location.
-If this option is turned off then the player can hover in mid air at the same y position of the object they are standing on.
+The `Play Space Falling` option also works in the opposite way that if the user's headset is above an object then the user is teleported automatically on top of that object, which is useful for simulating climbing stairs without needing to use the pointer beam location.
+If this option is turned off then the user can hover in mid air at the same y position of the object they are standing on.

 An example of the `VRTK_HeightAdjustTeleport` script can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/007_CameraRig_HeightAdjustTeleport`.
-The scene has a collection of varying height objects that the player can either walk up and down or use the laser pointer to climb on top of them.
+The scene has a collection of varying height objects that the user can either walk up and down or use the laser pointer to climb on top of them.

-Another example can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/010_CameraRig_TerrainTeleporting` which shows how the teleportation of a player can also traverse terrain colliders.
+Another example can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/010_CameraRig_TerrainTeleporting` which shows how the teleportation of a user can also traverse terrain colliders.

-Another example can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/020_CameraRig_MeshTeleporting` which shows how the teleportation of a player can also traverse mesh colliders.
+Another example can be viewed in the scene `SteamVR_Unity_Toolkit/Examples/020_CameraRig_MeshTeleporting` which shows how the teleportation of a user can also traverse mesh colliders.

 #### Fading On Headset Collision (VRTK_HeadsetCollisionFade)

 The purpose of the Headset Collision Fade is to detect when the user's VR headset collides with another game object and fades the screen to a solid colour.
-This is to deal with a player putting their head into a game object and seeing the inside of the object clipping, which is an undesired effect.
+This is to deal with a user putting their head into a game object and seeing the inside of the object clipping, which is an undesired effect.

-The reasoning behind this is if the player puts their head where it shouldn't be, then fading to a colour (e.g. black) will make the player realise they've done something wrong and they'll probably naturally step backwards.
+The reasoning behind this is if the user puts their head where it shouldn't be, then fading to a colour (e.g. black) will make the user realise they've done something wrong and they'll probably naturally step backwards.

 If the headset is colliding then the teleport action is also disabled